 Importing machinery

-Machines that do not meet the required safety requirements may not be placed on the European market.
-For example, industrial machinery, medical equipment and household appliances.
+You are not allowed to bring machines that do not meet the required safety requirements into the European market.
+For example, industrial machinery, medical equipment, and household appliances.
 Many of these products have CE marking rules.
 In this article, you can read more about the product requirements and your responsibility as an importer.

 Product requirements